 The non-delegation doctrine is essentially the idea that Congress should make all the administrative laws rather than just the legal laws.
 So instead of relying on a government agency to carry out the law, Congress would tell the govt agency exactly how to carry out the law.

 This non-delegation doctrine is bunk.
-Congress has been delegating powers of governance since the founding: https://www.theatlantic.com/ideas/archive/2020/05/nondelegation-doctrine-orliginalism/612013/.
+Congress has been delegating powers of governance since its founding: https://www.theatlantic.com/ideas/archive/2020/05/nondelegation-doctrine-orliginalism/612013/.
 There is no historical evidence to support the idea.
-More to the point, this idea of non-delegation arose at the same time of the administrative/welfare state.
+More to the point, this idea of non-delegation arose at the same time as the administrative/welfare state.